Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 The stronger your child’s prescription is, the more he or she may need additional vision aids for activity-specific situations.
 Speaking from experience, it can actually be very frightening for a child swimming knowing that he or she will be unable recognize friends or family unless they come right up to the child.

-However, if the issue is that you can afford it but you choose not to, do try to at least see the situation from your child’s point of view.
-In that case, if your child genuinely wants contact lenses and would be a suitable candidate both medically speaking and from a responsible lens care perspective, then perhaps you could even come to a compromise.
-You could say:
+However, if the issue is that you can afford it but you choose not to, do make an effort to see the situation from your child’s point of view.

 The choice is yours of how to deal with these types of issues.

-Trust me, it’s not one bit funny when you’ve heard it before.
-If you don’t know what this refers to, it’s the one where it’s raining and the child has wet glasses, so someone says “you should have windshield wipers on those glasses!”
-People telling it seem to think this is a hilarious joke – but to the glasses wearer it really is the lamest joke ever because it gets repeated so often.
+This would have to be the lamest joke in history.
+If you don’t know what this refers to, it’s the one where it’s raining and the child has wet glasses, so someone says "you should have windshield wipers on those glasses!"
+Some people telling it seem to think this is hilarious – but to the glasses wearer it really is the lamest joke ever because it gets repeated so often.

 Make sure your child adheres to the optometrist’s instruction for vision care.
 Keep up with your child’s eye exam appointments; don’t be tempted to skip – your child’s prescription may change surprisingly rapidly as he or she grows.

 And don’t be afraid to call the optometrist’s office after an appointment if you have questions you forgot to ask.
 Because the appointments are usually yearly, it is a bit silly to wait until the next year to answer a question that affects the here-and-now.
 In nearly all cases, the follow-up information you seek about your child’s vision care can be given to you over the phone free of charge.